sdrelton/bblas_api_test/README.md

 To clone the repository please use the following command.
 `git clone git@github.com:sdrelton/bblas_api_test.git`

-After this you will need to edit the make.inc file.
+After this you may need to edit the make.inc file.

-If you are intending to use MKL BLAS and LAPACK functions then you need only change the line `BBLAS_BASE_DIR  = /home/srelton/NLAFET/bblas_api_test` to the directory in which you cloned the repository.
+If you are intending to use MKL BLAS and LAPACK functions, which are installed in the default directories, then you should not need to change anything.

-Otherwise, in addition to the above change, please set the include paths and libraries of BLAS, CBLAS, LAPACK, and LAPACKE appropriately.
+Otherwise, please set the include paths and libraries of BLAS, CBLAS, LAPACK, and LAPACKE appropriately.

 Once this is done please type `make` and wait for the compilation to complete.